techfolios/template-old/essays/Ethics.md

 ### We, as developers, are often one of the last lines of defense against potentially dangerous and unethical practices

 ### Think twice about the effects of your code before you write it

+## In Conclusion ...

+I believe that it is very important for every computer scientist to have their own ehtics and to hold firmly to what they think is right.
+In the scenerio mentioned above, if the author had spoken up about what wa wrong with this, some of the deaths from this drug could have been prevented.
+Thus, I will always remember to hold on to what I believe is right.